brookpatten/PicImport/README.md

 # Brook's Crappy Photo Library Utilities
-Quick &amp; Dirty Console apps I use to manage my photo library.
+Quick &amp; Dirty Console apps I use to manage my photo library after getting fed up with other tools.

 Seriously don't use these, destroy your pictures, and then be mad at me.